vandalton/BertaAndButterflies/DIARY.md

 High score saving is not permanent.
 It could be if I implemented support for the external device called SaveKey, but I don't have space in ROM.
 Despite I did some optimizations, I have only 26 bytes left...

+# 2024-04-29 - Day #060

+I put the current version to the cartridge and played on a real console.
+After the recent fix related to the butterflies limit, the game became too hard.
+So I'm adjusting difficulty level now.